 - Links to promote and purchase the copyrighted music will be added

 You should never use copyrighted music or songs without permission in the first place.
-But to work around some of YouTube’s trigger happy restrictions, switching to alternative online video platform like DaCast can help you avoid the very common problem that YouTube’s copyright match service create.
-DaCast does aggressively honor copyright takedown notices, and anyone who tries to steal someone’s content and pass it off as their own will have their videos taken down and their account closed.
-Keep your content safe while avoiding the stress of a copy ID match with DaCast.
+But to work around some of YouTube’s trigger happy restrictions, switching to an alternative online video platform like Dacast can help you avoid the very common problem that YouTube’s copyright match service creates.
+Dacast does aggressively honor copyright takedown notices, and anyone who tries to steal someone’s content and pass it off as their own will have their videos taken down and their account closed.
+Keep your content safe while avoiding the stress of a copy ID match with Dacast.

 By: Nick Small.
 Follow me on Google+.